 in parallel with the

-To run a program on multiple CPUs, use the
+There are two ways to run a program on multiple

 x simultaneous threads when